Centraal Museum Utrecht

 Utrecht’s Centraal Museum began as the Municipal Museum of Antiquities in 1838.
 It took up residence in the Agnes Convent on Nicolaaskerkhof in approximately 1921, with private collectors adding their artefacts to the town collection, creating one ‘central’ museum for the city to enjoy.

 The Centraal Museum is perhaps best known for housing the largest encounter Gerrit Rietveld collection in the world – almost 3,000 objects.
 Rietveld was a Dutch designer whose progressive approach to architecture and furniture earned him global recognition.
-The museum is also home to Studio Dick Bruna, the design studio of the local author and illustrator behind the iconic Miffy.
+The museum is also home to Atelier Dick Bruna, the design studio of the local author and illustrator behind the iconic Miffy.

 With a strong focus on contemporary art, design and fashion, the Centraal Museum beautifully showcases the art, history and culture of Utrecht, most notably in the permanent collection ‘The World of Utrecht’, highlighting top items from its five collections.
 The museum has always taken a forward-thinking approach and once famously commissioned fashion designers Viktor and Rolf to design the attendants’ uniforms.